This website uses cookies to help improve your user experience

 On the other hand, the subscription model can cause certain issues: users, especially in a saturated app market, may face a dilemma in deciding whether to pay to use your eLearning app, or turn to the many free alternatives that are currently on the market.”

-And while these are the core elements worth considering before starting the development of an educational app, there are still many factors, pitfalls and intricacies businesses need to be aware of: from the right ways of transforming business ideas into clear development requirements to calibrating processes and scaling the project with cutting-edge technologies.
+And while these are the core elements worth considering before starting the development of an educational app, there are still many factors, pitfalls and intricacies businesses need to be aware of.